 Speaker Dialogue Steve Smith Hi this is Steve Smith and Rich Young from Bryan Cave Leighton Paisner and welcome to our podcast.
 Today we're talking about IOC Rule 50, which has been getting a lot of media attention lately.
 Rich do you wanna tell our listeners a little bit about Rule 50 and what it involves?
-Rich Young Sure, so the seminal document in the Olympic movement is the Olympic Charter and then when you read the Olympic Charter they have bylaws under that, like bylaw to Rule 50. ander that me bylan to real sol Rule 50 has been in the Olympic Charter since the 50s and it deals, it's called Advertising, Demonstrations and Propaganda.
+Rich Young Sure, so the seminal document in the Olympic movement is the Olympic Charter and then when you read the Olympic Charter they have bylaws under that, like bylaw to Rule 50.
+Rule 50 has been in the Olympic Charter since the 50s and it deals, it's called Advertising, Demonstrations and Propaganda.
 And most of Rule 50 has to do with advertising.
 You know whether they have a clean game or whether the athletes look like NASCAR, protecting IOC sponsors, all those kinds of things.
-Kinds of things.
-But the last part of Rule 50 says: No kind of demonstration or political, religious or racial propaganda is permitted in any Olympic sites, venues or other areas.
-And that is the basis of athletes being disciplined all the way back to the 1960s in the raised fists of Smith and Carlos.
+Dut the last and of Dule 50 serves No bind of demonstration on political But the last part of Rule 50 says: No kind of demonstration or political, religious or racial propaganda is permitted in any Olympic sites, venues or other areas.
+And that is the basis of athletes being disciplined all the way Chave Creith back to the 1960s in the raised fists of Smith and Carlos.
 Steve Smith In Mexico city.
 Rich Young Yeah exactly and then they have been lots since.
-In response to cultural I Rich roung changes on protects and Black Lives Matter the IOC Athletes Commission recommended a loosening of that rule and we can talk to Alan in more details about this, but the primary difference is it now allows protests, peaceful protests and demonstrations at numerous sites during the Olympic games that weren't there.
+In response to cultural changes on protects and Black Lives Matter the IOC Athletes Commission recommended a loosening of that rule and we can talk to Alan in more details about this, but the primary difference is it now allows protests, peaceful protests and demonstrations at numerous sites during the Olympic games that weren't there.
 Podium, for example is still not a place where you can protest, but in other places you can take a knee or raise your fist and do those kinds of things.
-Steve Smith Great well why do we bring in Alan and we can talk a little more with him Steve Silliui about it.
+Steve Smith Great well why do we bring in Alan and we can talk a little more with him about it.
 Alan thanks again for joining us from Tokyo.
 Today we're talking about Rule 50.
-Rich Young You know, we have been reading about protects at the Olympic games for Rich roung years and years.
+Rich Young You know, we have been reading about protects at the Olympic games for 5 years and years.
 You've probably seen them at all 11 of your Olympic games.
-IOC has cracked down pretty hard on those, I guess would be my impression. impression.
-This year in response to, maybe it's in response to the Black Lives Matter protests or George Floyd or the whole race issue that's occurred around the world in terms of protests.
+IOC has cracked down pretty hard on those, I guess would be my impression.
+This was in response to maybe it's in response to the Black Lives Matter This year in response to, maybe it's in response to the Black Lives Matter protests or George Floyd or the whole race issue that's occurred around the world in terms of protests.
 The IOC Athletes' Commission recommended a change.
-Change.
 The change is subject to the rules of individual international federations and individual national Olympic committees.
 What's your take on the history of Rule 50 and where we are now, and where you think it's gonna go?
 Alan Abrahamson That's a simple question and a long answer.
 Steve Smith It's kind of a long question too!
 Alan Abrahamson So the history of all this dates to the idea which some people still think.
-So , adii , ibidilaliisoli let's start with the idea that the IOC is, has separated sports and politics.
+So let's start with the idea that the IOC is, has separated sports and politics.
 Let's start there.
-There are two canards right now that many people still think; that the IOC separates sports and politics, that the IOC is still for amateurs. amacous I .
+There are two canards right now that many people still think; that the IOC separates sports and politics, that the IOC is still for amateurs.